 It’s also quiet, particularly when you’re in a country where you don’t speak or read the language.
-Your main form of communication is an apologetic smile and frantic hand gestures, so imagine my relief when I found a like-minded english speaking traveller to hang out with one day!
+Your main form of communication is an apologetic smile and frantic hand gestures, so imagine my relief when I found a like-minded English speaking traveller to hang out with one day!

 But unlike Singapore’s modern city-scape, and perhaps closer to places like Hong Kong and Taipei, Seoul managed to blend its natural, older facade with its new one, making it a truly interesting place at heart.
-Also, the bloody place is HILLY.
+Also, the entire city is HILLY.
 If people wonder why all these Koreans are so skinny, or how their old people stay so fit, it’s because they have to navigate all these insane slopes, stairs and inclines everyday!

-You’ll see my daily journal and anecdotes here, and I’ll probably do up a whole section dedicated to shopping and sightseeing in Seoul just so my research doesn’t go to waste.
+You’ll see more snippets from my daily journal and other anecdotes here, and I’ll probably do up a whole section dedicated to shopping and sightseeing in Seoul just so my research doesn’t go to waste.
 One thing I found from my research is that there isn’t a sense of where everything is in relation to each other, so it was hard for me to plan an itinerary.
 Also, there weren’t many good maps of Korea in English online, so a lot of my trip was quite spontaneous, with very rough ideas of where I wanted to go, and then whether or not I felt like going through with it.

 Anyway for starters, here are some of the resources I used:

 - Zuji.com.sg – to book my flight.
 The Cathay Pacific flight was much cheaper here than via the airline website!